URBREATH/15-minutes-city/README.md

 ---

 ## Main Scripts

-1.	**overallExecutor.py**
+1.	**main_15min.py**

 This is the main workflow script for the 15-Minute City Proximity Index.
 Its main responsibilities are:

 o	Parameter handling: Reads configuration from a .ini.

-o	Perform each step by calling the functions contained in utilityScript.py.
+o	Perform each step by calling the functions contained in index_processing.py.

 o	Logging and timing: Prints progress and timing for each step.

-2.	**utilityScript.py**
+2.	**index_processing.py**

 Contains helper functions used by overallExecutor.py:

 o	Bounding box preparation

-o	Data download: Downloads street networks and Points of Interest (PoIs) from OpenStreetMap, filtered by mode of transport (walking or biking) and category.
+o	Data download: Downloads street networks and Points of Interest (PoIs), filtered by mode of transport (walking or biking) and category.

-o	Proximity computation: Calls computo to calculate travel times to PoIs for each hexagonal tile and computes the proximity index according to the 15-minute city rules.
+o	Proximity computation: Calls computo to calculate travel times to PoIs for each hexagonal tile and computes the proximity index.

 o	Output saving: Uses save_output to merge results and save CSV and GIS files for further analysis.

-3.	**gates_green_areas.py**
+3.	**park_gates.py**

-Manages park access points (gates) for “green areas”.
+Manages park access points (gates) for “park” category.

 4.	**parameters.py**

 Provides functions for reading input parameters from .ini file.

+5.	**errors.py**

+Error handler module that defines error codes.